BuildFarBox/doc.farbox.com/readme.markdown

 This is a template with a little code, so, just modify it if you like.

-By the way, `FarBox` supports `AutoReload`, no extra tools needed, your website will be live in realtime when you coding the template.
+By the way, `FarBox` supports `AutoReload`, no extra tools needed except `FarBox Editor`, your website will be live in realtime when you coding the template.

 ### Custom Position.